-The R in EMDR stands for reprocessing, which is the replacement of a negative thought with a positive one—an affirmation such as, “I am safe” or “I am a good person.”
-By all means follow the protocol, but bear in mind that it isn’t an inaccurate view of the self that is the cause of grief, fear and shame is not that I think wrong thoughts about myself, but that I identify with that self.
+The R in EMDR stands for reprocessing, which is the replacement of a negative thought with a positive one—an affirmation such as, “I am safe” or “I am a good person” or “I am loved.”
+By all means follow the protocol, but bear in mind that the cause of my grief, fear and shame is not that I think wrong thoughts about myself, but that I identify with that self.